lightoj-dev/problem-tutorials/Dimik/even-odd-2/en.md

 ## Solution
 * For each test case take input as string (unless you are working with python)
 * Check the last character
-* convert it to integere
+* convert it to integer
 * if its even
   * print 'even'
 * if its odd